U.S. Route 9 in New York: Realignments

-In the mid-1940s, the northern end of US 9 was realigned to enter Canada via Champlain instead of Rouses Point.
+In 1942, the northern end of US 9 was realigned to enter Canada via Champlain instead of Rouses Point.
 The old route through Rouses Point became NY 9B.

+In 1955, a new Crescent Bridge was opened to replace the previous truss span.

+In the late 1950s, an underpass was built at the Latham Circle to give motorists the option to skip the circle and continue on US 9.
+It opened to traffic on December 12, 1958.

+The route was moved from 179th Street to the Cross Bronx Expressway c.
+1963 following the completion of the highway in the vicinity of the eastern approach to the George Washington Bridge.

-In the mid-1960s, the Adirondack Northway was completed in the vicinity of Champlain, supplanting the northernmost mile (1 mi) of US 9.
-US 9 initially overlapped with I-87 from exit 43 to the Canadian border; however, it was truncated to end at exit 43—the last interchange before the border—in the 1970s.
+From 1965 to 1968, the Adirondack Northway was completed in the vicinity of Champlain, supplanting the northernmost mile (1 mi) of US 9.

+In 1969, the Dunn Memorial Bridge was opened, replacing the preexisting truss bridge.

+US 9 initially overlapped with I-87 from exit 43 to the Canadian border; however, it was truncated to end at exit 43—the last interchange before the border—in 1970.
 Part of US 9's former routing to the border was retained as a service road and was designated as NY 971B, an unsigned reference route.

-Croton Expressway

 Since the 1940s, an expressway along the US 9 corridor on the east bank of the Hudson River had been planned.
 Part of the route later became the New York State Thruway (up to Tarrytown).
 In 1956, there were plans to continue the expressway further north to I-84 in Beacon and beyond.
 This was one of the proposed alignments for I-87.
 In early 1965, this unconstructed expressway was assigned the designation I-487, allowing a commercial-vehicle-accessible means of travel on the east side of the Hudson River.
 By 1967, strong resident opposition caused the segment from Peekskill to Beacon to be canceled.
 In 1971, the section from Tarrytown to Ossining had also been canceled due to lack of public support.
 The only portion that was ever built was the section from Crotonville to Peekskill and was later named the Croton Expressway.
 The Croton Expressway opened in 1967 with the US 9 designation.
 The original surface alignment of US 9 became an extension of NY 9A.